-As the oil lubricates the whole head, eyes, ears, nose and throat, it is very effective for thyroid issues, as well as ear problems, hearing issues and lubricates the optic nerve so as to maintain optimum eye sight and healthy eyes.
+As the oil lubricates the whole head neck and throat region, it is very effective for thyroid issues ear problems and hearing issues.
+It lubricates the optic nerve so as to maintain optimum eye sight and healthy eyes.

 How Do You Do It?

-Oils Used: Cold pressed black sesame oil and/or coconut oil, preferably herbalised with turmeric and/or other herbs.
+Cold pressed black sesame oil or coconut oil (inferior).
 Herbalised oils are superior and recommended to enhance the effect.

-- One teaspoon of this oil is swished in the mouth and sucked or pulled through the teeth for 10-15, even 20 minutes.
+- One teaspoon of this oil is swished in the mouth and sucked or pulled through the teeth for 15 - 20 minutes.

 - Swish after brushing teeth so as not to brush off the protective coating the oil has left.

-- The quantity will increase as it collects toxins.
+- The quantity of liquid will increase in your mouth as it collects toxins.